Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies

 \subsection{Verification of the Workflow Output}

 Here, we introduce our methodology for verifying the correctness of the workflow output.
-The proposed framework consists of two main parts: (i) selection of cut-off points (i.e., threshold values to distinguish between correct and incorrect statistics) for each reported statistic using a publicly available dataset; and (ii) determining whether each provided statistic is computed correctly or not.
-We provide a detailed description of part (ii) in the following and describe the selection of cut-off points in Section~\ref{sec:cut_off}.
+The proposed framework consists of two main parts: (i) selection of cut-off points (i.e., threshold values to distinguish between correct and incorrect statistics) for each reported statistic using a publicly available dataset (described in Section~\ref{sec:cut_off}); and (ii) determining whether each provided statistic is computed correctly or not (described here).

 First, by using the aggregation technique in~\cite{wang2017locally}, the verifier estimates the actual occurrences of $0$, $1$, and $2$ for each SNP based on the received noisy dataset $D_k^{\epsilon}$ (as described in Section~\ref{sec:ldp}).
-Then, it performs GWAS on the estimated counts and calculates the statistics (p-value, odds ratio, and MAF) for the $k$ SNPs in $D_k^{\epsilon}$, denoted as $Q^t=\{Q_1^t, Q_2^t, \ldots, Q_k^t\}$, where $Q_j^t= \{\hat{o}_j^t, \hat{p}_j^t, \hat{a}_j^t\}$.
+Then, it performs GWAS on the estimated counts and calculates the statistics ($p$-value, odds ratio, and MAF) for the $k$ SNPs in $D_k^{\epsilon}$, denoted as $Q^t=\{Q_1^t, Q_2^t, \ldots, Q_k^t\}$, where $Q_j^t= \{\hat{o}_j^t, \hat{p}_j^t, \hat{a}_j^t\}$.
+Note that the researcher does not provide $Q_k^t$ instead of $D_k^{\epsilon}$ because we assume that the researcher might make computational errors (and such errors will likely be repeated if the researcher also computes $Q_k^t$ since they will be following the same methodology).
 Next, the verifier computes the deviation (or distance) of the computed statistics (in $Q^t$) from the $l$ statistics provided by the researcher in $R^t$.
 To compute the deviation, the verifier uses the relative error (RE) metric computed between the statistics in $R^t$ and in $Q^t$.
-For the p-value, the verifier computes its deviation, denoted as $RE_p=\{RE_{p_1}, RE_{p_2}, \ldots, RE_{p_l}\}$, as the fraction of the logarithm of p-values that is lost due to the randomized response mechanism.
+For the $p$-value, the verifier computes its deviation, denoted as $RE_p=\{RE_{p_1}, RE_{p_2}, \ldots, RE_{p_l}\}$, as the fraction of the logarithm of $p$-values that is lost due to the randomized response mechanism.
 Formally, $RE_{p_j}$ is computed as:

 where $j \in \{1, \ldots, l\}$.
 For the odds ratio, $RE_{o_j}$ is computed as $RE_{o_j}=\frac{|o_j^t - \hat{o}_j^t|}{o_j^t}.$ The deviation of the minor allele frequency ($RE_{a}$) is also computed similarly.